The Materiality of Mild Fear

 Private View: Thursday 4 April 2019, 6-8:30pm

-In her upcoming exhibition at Standpoint Gallery, Denise de Cordova presents a series of imagined beings developed from time spent navigating the deep woods and forests spaces of British Columbia, Canada.
+In her exhibition at Standpoint Gallery, Denise de Cordova presented a series of imagined beings developed from time spent navigating the deep woods and forests spaces of British Columbia, Canada.

 For the past five years, Denise de Cordova has been walking, often alone, in the deep woods and forests spaces of British Columbia, visiting First Nation and Settler communities as part of an ongoing preoccupation with wildness and remoteness.
 Through her work, de Cordova considers how the idea of the female figurative sculpture can express landscape narratives, intercultural exchange and blended identities that draw upon European and non-European sources which allude to terra mater mythologies.